-The Committee and the Board considered that Bruce Smith's daughter, Alexandra Smith, worked with us in an entry-level position in the Human Resources Department until May 30, 2015, subject to the same terms and conditions as other salaried employees.
-The Committee and the Board also considered that director Bruce M. Smith's brother, Roger S. Smith, has been a long-standing employee in a non-executive capacity.
+The Committee and the Board considered that director Bruce M. Smith's brother, Roger S. Smith, has been a long-standing employee in a non-executive capacity.
 He splits his time between the Company and the A. O. Smith Foundation, a charitable organization, and is subject to the same terms and conditions of employment as other salaried employees.
-Further, the Committee and the Board considered that Bruce M. Smith serves as chairman of the board of managers of Smith Investment Company, LLC.
-During 2015, we provided office space, group insurance coverage and other miscellaneous services to Smith Investment Company LLC, for which we have been reimbursed \$5,500.
+Further, the Committee and the Board considered that Bruce M. Smith served as chairman of the board of managers of Smith Investment Company, LLC until his retirement on May 31, 2016.
 The Committee and the Board concluded that each of the foregoing relationships was not a material relationship for governance purposes and did not affect Mr. Bruce M. Smith's independence.